haskellfoundation/haskellfoundation.github.io/events/2026-haskell-ecosystem-workshop.markdown

 In this one-day event, held on the lakeside campus of OST in lovely Rapperswil, Switzerland.
 Tickets are available on [Eventbrite](https://www.eventbrite.com/e/2026-haskell-workshops-at-zurihac-tickets-1987550095840)

-The following speakers have been confirmed, with more to follow:

-* Teo Camarasu: Debugging GHC build times
-* Laurent P. René de Cotret: Servant at Bitnomial
-* Théophile Choutri: TBD
-* Fraser Tweedale: Haskell Security
-* Andreas Klebinger: The GHC we could have, if we want it.

-We will update the list of confirmed speakers as we receive confirmation.

 ## In-Person Attendance